lmorg/murex/INSTALL.md

 Most popular operating systems and CPU types are supported.
 More details can be read at (docs/FAQ.supported-platforms.md).

+Please note that Windows support is experimental and there are bugs specific to Windows due to the differences in how commands are executed on Windows.
+In some instances these bugs are significant to the user experience of _murex_ and cannot be worked around.
+The recommended approach for running _murex_ on Windows is to use a Linux port of the shell on a POSIX compatibility layer such as WSL or Cygwin.
+Please see (docs/FAQ.supported-platforms.md) for more details.

 ## Recommended Terminal Typeface